Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 - workflow
 excerpt:
   Client changes decision what should be deployed to staging or production twice a day?
-In this post I propose a simple git workflow how to deal with releasing new versions of your app, it'll handle also such cases! :)
+In this post I propose a simple git workflow allowing you to deal with releasing new versions of your app - it'll handle also such cases! :)
 ---
 The important element of our developer's work, almost indepedent from the project, is deploying the following versions of the application to some testing/staging/production server.
-If we're lucky, then the task will just go into staging after passing a testing phase on the client's side, and finally, on client's request, into production.
+If we're lucky, then any task will just go into staging after passing a testing phase on the client's side, and finally, on client's request, into production.
 In this "happy path" case, managing app releases is reduced to updating proper branches, which correspond to some